realworldocaml/book/book/concurrent-programming.md

 `Scheduler.go`.<a data-type="indexterm" data-startref="echo">&nbsp;</a><a data-type="indexterm" data-startref="ALecho">&nbsp;</a>

-## Example: Searching Definitions with DuckDuckGo {#example-searching-definitions-with-duckduckgo data-type=sect1}
+## Example: Searching Definitions with DuckDuckGo {#example-searching-definitions-with-duckduckgo}

 DuckDuckGo is a search engine with a freely available search interface.
 In this section, we'll use Async to write a small command-line utility for